Mike Reavis, Owner, CEO & Funeral Service Licensee

 He is married to Lynn Reavis Clark and has 2 children, Rebecca and Aaron.
 He is a member of Trinity Lutheran Church in Landis where he has served on the church council, finance committee and cemetery committee.
 In 2016, he was elected to the Kannapolis City Board of Education.

 Kevin loves playing golf and woodworking and enjoys fiddling with electronics.
 He also enjoys working on props and helping backstage for the annual Nutcracker performances that Piedmont Dance Theatre holds each Christmas season.

-T. Alex Cruse, Jr., Funeral Service Licensee
+T. Alex Cruse, Jr., Assistant Manager, Funeral Service Licensee

 Alex is a lifetime resident of Concord.
 He graduated of Concord High School and Gupton-Jones College of Mortuary Science in Atlanta, GA.
 He enjoys fishing and anything else that keeps him outdoors.
 He and his wife, Cathy, are members of Westford United Methodist Church in Concord.
 He is also a member of Cabarrus Masonic Lodge #720 AF & AM and a member and Past President of the former Concord Jaycees.